codewind-resources/design-documentation/codewindServer/CodewindOperator.md

 To achieve this, the Codewind-Operator adds two new custom resource definitions (CRD) for  `Codewind` and `Keycloak`

-Deploying a Keycloak service is carried out with a piece of yaml code such as:
+Deploying a Keycloak service is carried out with a small piece of yaml code such as:

 ```
 apiVersion: codewind-operator.eclipse.org/v1alpha1